 Season and water depth are important drivers of the spatial distribution of landings and effort and are therefore important to consider when comparing the alternatives in Reg-16.
 Seasonal trends in catch rates per pot haul and depth of fishing were compared across fishing seasons.
-Using a Geographic Information System (GIS; ESRI ArcGIS 10.1), landings for 2013/14 (the most recent season), 2008/09 (the most recent Nov-Apr winter season), and 2006/07-2008/09 (the average of the last three winter seasons) were evaluated to compare spatial distribution of catch.
+Using a Geographic Information System (GIS; ESRI ArcGIS 10.1), landings for 2013/14 (the most recent season) and 2008/09 (the most recent Nov-Apr winter season) were evaluated to compare spatial distribution of catch.

-The impacts of the spatial closures in Reg-16 were evaluated by first assigning pot landings to area-depth grids.
+The impacts of the spatial closures in Reg-16 Alternatives 3-8 were evaluated by first assigning pot landings to area-depth grids.
 Landings were assumed to be homogenous within an area-depth grid.
 Logbook pot gear landings were then eliminated from the time series proportional to the amount of area covered by the proposed closure alternative during the closed season and the remaining landings were compared to Alternative 1, which assumed landings in 2015 would proceed at the same pace as 2013/14.